sara-nl/jupyter/SHARING-DATA.md

 1. Cloning a git repository during container startup to a user's home directory
 1. Cloning a git repository with an nbgitpuller link to a user's home directory
-1. Sharing read-only data through the shared data storage
+1. Sharing read-only data through the shared data storage, see also [shared data storage guide](MINIO-SHARED-DATA-STORAGE.md)

 The first two options will clone a git repository in the **user's home directory**.
 Changes made to files in a user's home directory **are persistent**.
 We advise these two options for distributing notebooks and small data sets.
 For larger data sets (a few hundred megabytes to dozens of gigabytes) we advise to use the shared data storage solution (option 3).